BitcoinBeachTravemuende/fees/README.md

 Following APIs can't be supported due missing data:

-- [Bitcoiner.live](https://bitcoiner.live/api/fees/estimates/latest) it starts calculation of estimated fees for next 30min, but not before.
+- [Bitcoiner.live](https://bitcoiner.live/api/fees/estimates/latest) starts calculation of estimated fees for next 30min, but not before.
 That's 'fast' fees for next block are missing.
 - [Blockchair](https://api.blockchair.com/bitcoin/stats) supports a single `suggested_transaction_fee_per_byte_sat` only, but no relationship to next blocks.
 - [BTC.com](https://btc.com/service/fees/distribution) supports a `one_block_fee` only, but no relationship to next blocks.